WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Oklahoma/WaterAllocation/ReadME.md

 - MethodUUID
 - AllocationPriorityDate

-# Step 2: Manually Modify Existing Files to Generate WA CSV Data Compatible with WaDE 2.0.
+# Step 2: Manually Modify Existing Files to Generate OK CSV Data Compatible with WaDE 2.0.
 The following is a quick description of three CSV files manually created to be used as inputs into WaDE 2.0.
 These tables usually have single rows, so are prepared by manual inspection.